Custom Named Entity Recognition (NER) Solutions for Business

 doc.tag_ner(ner_tagger)

-# [(Gazprom, ORG), (Wintershall, ORG), (Berlin, LOC)]
+# [(Газпром, ORG), (Wintershall, ORG), (Берлине, LOC)]

-Fine-tuning for Custom Entities
+Fine-tuning for custom entities

-2. Format: IOB2 (BIO-tagging)—NER standard
+2. Format: IOB2 (BIO-tagging) — standard for NER.

-3. Training: HuggingFace TokenClassification with pretrained RuBERT
+3. Training: HuggingFace TokenClassification with pre-trained RuBERT.

 from transformers import AutoModelForTokenClassification, TrainingArguments